maize-genetics/phg_v2/docs/resequencing.md

 by re-aligning the WGS reads used in the imputation pipeline against the composite fasta derived above.
 The BAM file created by this second alignment is filtered, then run through a variant caller.
 We suggest using DeepVariant (https://github.com/google/deepvariant) or Octopus (https://github.com/luntergroup/octopus) for this purpose.
+(BRANDON - SHOULD WE LINK THE PAGE TO THE VARIANT CALLER COMPARISONS HERE ??)
 The output of the variant caller is a VCF file that contains the variants called against the composite fasta.

 Additional filtering is then performed to select variants based on VCF quality scores, depth or other measures.
 This